atmc9/Docker/README.md

  * In windows we will have Client(docker.exe), Demon(dockerd.exe)
  * Compute Services layer instead of (ContainerD,OCI)
  * In linux we have single process for container
- * Windows has inter-dependency of processes, so when we start windows container it will start the service SMSS that checks all reuired processes are ready - like init in linux
+ * Windows has inter-dependency of processes, so when we start windows container it will start the service SMSS that checks all required processes are ready - like init in linux
  * Types of contianers on windows:
     * Native Windows conatiners: Namespace for isolation, all shares the Host OS Kernal
     * Hyper-V isolation container: Windows spins a light weight Hyper-V VM and it used it separate OS